Yosuke Santa Maria: Millennials (2014–2015)

-No longer wanting to hide his true feelings, Watanabe joined the Millennials and renamed herself Yosuke♡Santa Maria (after the Japanese actor Yūsuke Santamaria), stating that she now used feminine pronouns.
+No longer wanting to hide her true feelings, Watanabe joined the Millennials and renamed herself Yosuke ♡ Santa Maria (after the Japanese actor Yūsuke Santamaria), stating that she now used feminine pronouns.
 In keeping with the Millennials lucha libre style, Santa Maria is an exótico, a person who fights in drag, incorporating dancing, feminine costumes and outrageous moves such as Sky Love and Zona Rosa.
 On February 22, 2014, Santa Maria debuted for Dragon Gate USA losing to Caleb Konley, the following night she defeated Ethan Page.
 On March 1, Santa Maria had her first championship match against Genki Horiguchi H.A.Gee.Mee!! for the Open the Brave Gate Championship, which she lost.
 On November 2, Santa Maria teamed with the unaffiliated "Mr. High Tension" Kotoka and Yuga Hayashi to defeat Don Fujii, Stalker Ichikawa and Super Shisa, teasing their eventual joining.
 Four days later, the Millennials defeated Team Veteran Returns forcing them to disband, had the Millennials lost they would have been deported.
 On November 30, Santa Maria was pinned during a hair vs hair match.
 Santa Maria was forced into the chair for her haircut and despite her rampant protests, Fujii said that the rules were the rules, and as such the show has to end with Maria having her head shaved.
 However, he had a change of heart after seeing how dejected Santa Maria was, and after offering to cut someone else's hair, decided to cut his own hair in an act he considered tanpatsushiki.
 Following Flamita vacating the Open the Brave Gate Championship and abandoning the Millennials, Santa Maria entered a tournament to crown a new winner but on January 1, 2015, she lost to Dr. Muscle in the first round.
 On February 4, Santa Maria defeated Jimmy Kanda and via fan support won the Open the Owarai Gate Championship, his first professional wrestling title.
 She lost the title to Akira Tozawa on March 29, 2015.
 On August 6, 2015, Millennials lost a three-way match and were as a result forced to disband.
-Despite this, Watanabe retained the Yosuke♥Santa Maria gimmick.
+Despite this, Watanabe retained the Yosuke ♡ Santa Maria gimmick.